Industrial espionage: Soviet spetsinformatsiya system

-A secret report from the Military-Industrial Commission of the USSR (VPK), from 1979 to 1980, detailed how spetsinformatsiya (специнформация, "special records") could be utilised in twelve different military industrial areas.
+A secret report from the Military-Industrial Commission of the USSR (VPK), from 1979 to 1980, detailed how spetsinformatsiya (специнформация, "special records") could be used in twelve different military industrial areas.
 Writing in the Bulletin of the Atomic Scientists, Philip Hanson detailed a spetsinformatsiya system in which 12 industrial branch ministries formulated requests for information to aid technological development in their military programs.
 Acquisition plans were described as operating on 2-year and 5-year cycles with about 3000 tasks underway each year.
 Efforts were aimed at civilian and military industrial targets, such as in the petrochemical industries.
 Some information was gathered to compare Soviet technological advancement with that of their competitors.
 Much unclassified information was also gathered, blurring the boundary with "competitive intelligence".

 The Soviet military was recognised as making much better use of acquired information than civilian industries, where their record in replicating and developing industrial technology was poor.
 (Note: This may be explained by the fact that the defense industry was supported better than a civil one.)